Is knitting the superior yarn craft? Or crochet? What if they’re two fabulous yet unique crafts? Here’s a comparison of crochet vs knitting.

 A common way to combine them in knitting is to complete a project with a crocheted edge and vice versa.

-Regardless of where you stand on the knitting vs crochet debate, melding the two together can be satisfying, rewarding.
+Wherever you stand on the knitting vs crochet debate, melding the two is satisfying.

 Is It Easier To Knit Or Crochet?

 It depends.
-It’s best to experiment with both and see which comes best to you.
-If you learn the two of them, the possibilities in creating become endless!
+Experiment with both.
+If you learn the two, the possibilities become endless!